Amrit9304/telestickers-api-public/README.md

 ## Features

 - Public sticker API
-- Automatically handles WebP -> PNG conversion
+- Gives in .webp format
 - Aggressive file caching for fast response times
 - Pre-set CORS headers -- use it in client-side JS immediately